 Rundown of what Asana2Go can do

 - Lets users use default or custom report formats to tasks and subtasks to create attractive output that can be placed anywhere.
 These can also be printed to PDF and Excel and used as a slideshow.

-- Gives users the option to view results in DataTables JS Interactive Tables.
+- It gives users the option to view results in DataTables JS Interactive Tables.

-- Allows users to use out-of-the-box without requiring learning.
+- It allows users to use out-of-the-box without requiring learning.
 It already provides formats and users can just choose from them and run them.

 - Lets users create Eisenhower charts from any of their tasks in Asana.
 This chart is also known as Urgent-Important Matrix and Stephen Covey’s time management matrix which helps users prioritize tasks according to urgency and importance using four quadrants.
 The two quadrants on the left are considered urgent while the ones on the right are not, and the top quadrants are considered important while the bottom ones are not.
 So, those who need to work on the tasks will have to go from left to right and top to bottom.

 - Lets users do SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis.
 Users can select all the tasks that they want to appear in the output.

 - Lets users experiment to create something different by duplicating and editing a format that is similar to their needs.